Test Results

 Blood Tests

-The KGH phlebotomy appointment system will be going live the week beginning 8th March, and by the beginning of April this service will be appointment only.
-This new system has been introduced to help ensure comfort, safety and convenience for all our patients.
+The KGH phlebotomy appointment system is by appointment only at Nene Park.
+This system has been introduced to help ensure comfort, safety and convenience for all our patients.

 Blood tests for children cannot be made online and must be made by calling 01536 492694.
 The phone line is open Mon-Fri 08:30-16:30.
 Glucose Tolerance Test requests can also be made by calling the above number.